salsita/react-training/README.md

 }
 ```

-Since we moved the logic into the index file and the `Root` component receives all necessary props, we need to send into `Header` and `UsersList`.
+Since we moved the logic into the index file and the `Root` component receives all necessary props, we need to send props into `Header` and `UsersList`.

 ### Additional task
 Try 3 different versions of the `Header` component and see when they get rendered